Ashraf Khan Ph.D.

 Ashraf Khan, Ph.D.

-Dr. Ashraf Khan received his Master of Science in philosophy and Ph.D. in biochemistry from the Central Drug Research Institute, Lucknow, India in 1987.
-Following this, Dr. Khan completed a postdoctoral fellowship at Oakland University from 1987-1992.
+Dr. Ashraf Khan received his Master of Science and Ph.D. in biochemistry from the Central Drug Research Institute, Lucknow, India, then completed a postdoctoral fellowship at Oakland University.
 In 1992, Dr. Khan joined the Division of Microbiology at NCTR as a research microbiologist and since then he has been working on projects in food safety, antimicrobial-resistance mechanism, method development, environmental biotechnology, and microbial genetics of foodborne pathogens.
-Dr. Khan has authored more than 91 peer-reviewed papers and book chapters, and he is also a reviewer for several peer-reviewed journals.
+Dr. Khan has authored more than 96 peer-reviewed papers and book chapters, and he is also a reviewer for several peer-reviewed journals.

-- The function efflux pump genes and its regulation in multidrug resistant Salmonella enterica and E. coli;
+- Analyzing the function of efflux pump genes and their regulation in multidrug-resistant Salmonella enterica and E. coli.

-- Whole genome sequencing of multidrug resistant Salmonella spp. isolated from imported foods
+- Whole-genome sequencing of multidrug-resistant Salmonella spp. isolated from food and clinical sources.

-- Characterization of enterotoxigenic Bacillus cereus from dietary supplements.
+- Characterizing enterotoxigenic Bacillus cereus from dietary supplements.